How to Force Windows Explorer to Always Show You the File Extensions

 Click the "Tools" menu on the menu bar in Explorer (the menu bar is at the top of the Explorer window, underneath the window title).
 Click the "Folder Options" item in the popup menu that appears.

-A dialog box appears.
-Click the "View" tab at the top of the window.
 Look for a setting "Hide file extensions for known file types" and uncheck the box beside it to disable it.

 Click the button "Apply to All Folders".
 Then click "Apply" and then "OK".